 - the FRIEDA online database has information on accredited residency and fellowship programmes.

-Residency applicants should register with the NRMP (National Resident Matching Program), which matches applicants and hospital residency programs according to the ranked preference lists each submits.
+If you are applying for a residency, you should register with the NRMP (National Resident Matching Program).
+It matches applicants and hospital residency programs according to the submitted preferences.

 The four main sources of funding for healthcare are:

 - federally funded Medicare insurance for the elderly and disabled

 - Medicaid insurance for low-income people.

 PCPs (primary care physicians) - general internists, family physicians and paediatricians - are frequently used.
 Yet, many patients seek specialist care directly.

 Doctors in the USA are generally well paid and have access to some of the most sophisticated and up-to-date treatments in the world.
 However, the threat of litigation is omnipresent.

 Employment visas are usually not issued until you have obtained ECFMG (Educational Commission for Foreign Medical Graduates) certification.